-CGT is charged at the rate of 20% where the total taxable gains and income are above the income tax basic rate band.
+CGT is charge at the rate of 20% where the total taxable gains and income are above the income tax basic rate band.
 Below that limit, the rate is 10%.
-For residential property (that do not qualify for private residence relief) and carried interest CGT is charged at 28% gains above the basic rate band and 18% below this limit.
-For trustees and personal representatives of deceased persons the rate is 20% (28% for the disposal of residential property).
+For residential property (that does not qualify for private residence relief) and carried interest CGT is charged at 28% gains above the basic rate band and 18% below this limit.
+For trustees and personal representatives of deceased persons, the rate is 20% (28% for the disposal of the residential property).

 There are several different tax reliefs which can reduce the chargeable gain, including…

-- Rollover/holdover relief on replacement of business assets – allowing you to defer the CGT on a gain of a business asset where this is matched with a replacement of a new business asset in the period commencing one year before and ending three years after the disposal.
+- Rollover/holdover relief on replacement of business assets – allowing you to defer the CGT on a gain of a business asset where it is matching with a replacement of a new business asset in the period commencing one year before and ending three years after the disposal.

 - Business incorporation relief – available when you transfer your business into a limited company in exchange for shares.

-Any capital losses made on a chargeable transaction are netted off against any capital gains made in of the same tax year.
-They are applied before the annual exemption.
-Unused capital losses are carried forward against future capital gains, they can not normally be carried back.
-To make use of a capital losses it must be reported to HMRC within five years and ten months of the end of the tax year in which it arose.
+Any capital losses on a chargeable transaction are net off against any capital gains that take place in of the same tax year.
+They apply before the annual exemption.
+Capital losses that are unutilise go forward against future capital gains, they can not normally carry back.
+To make use of capital losses HMRC must be aware within five years and ten months of the end of the tax year in which it arose.

 These are the main exemptions from (CGT)…

-- Normally the sale of your only or main residence is exempt, although it can become partly chargeable in some circumstances such as if it is let out or used for business purposes;
+- Normally the sale of your only or main residence is exempt, however, it can become partly chargeable in some circumstances such as if it is finish or business purposes are using it;

 - Transfers of assets between husband and wife or civil partners.
-Such transfers are treated as being made at no gain/no loss;
+Such transfers are consider as making no gain/no loss;

 - Most chattels whose value decreases over time (called wasting assets);